 3. Criteria for Determining Public Convenience or Necessity.
-The Reviewing Authority shall rely upon the following factors in making a determination of public convenience or necessity:
+Within a census tract having an undue concentration of off-premise ABC licenses, the City desires to strike a balance between the number of off-premise licenses and the convenience of store customers.
+Consequently, the Reviewing Authority shall rely upon the following factors in making a determination of public convenience or necessity: